Target Racing: History

-The 2008 season therefore proposed Target again, joining Giuseppe Mazzotti's BVM, among the protagonists of the tricolor.
-Cicatelli has confirmed himself as one of the best national promises taking third place and the chance to try the Ferrari F.1 in the end-of-season award test.
-2009,on the other hand, saw the tricolor series increase its membership and media interest.
-And Target-BVM achieves the title goal leading to an absolute victory in the Daniel Zampieri category, debuting in the F.3.
-An exceptional result, confirmed by the second place of the other driver of the Ravenna team, Marco Zipoli.
-At the end of 2009, Zampieri and Zipoli were able to test the Ferrari F.1 on the Jerez track.
-Zampieri was also chosen by Ferrari for the new driver program called Driver Academy.
-A further source of pride for Roberto Venieri and all his staff.
-In 2010,another exciting season for Target-BVM.
-This time it was with Cesar Ramos that the Italian team won the F.3 national title, a goal reached at the last event at Monza.
-A historic double that of the team based in Lugo di Ravenna that in the meantime has expanded its activity to the covered wheels committing to the Lamborghini Trophy in the best way because even in this category Venieri has taken home the first place overall using the name Black Bull!
+In 2006 the team elected to abandon the Dallara chassis, instead opting for the SLC chassis produced by the ATR Group.
+A conscious decision was made to seek to participate in more competitive races.
+Target again turned to Riccardo Azzoli, adding Salvatore Gatto, who had already competed in F.Azzurra with Target.
+The team was frustrated by budgetary constrains, and was not particularly successful.
+The team used cars built and designed by Dallara and Fiat in 2008.
+That year, the Ravenna team qualified for the Italian F3 championship with driver Salvatore Cicatelli, who had won the F3 Azzurra competition with a different team the previous year.
+Cicatelli won third place.

+In 2009, media interest and participation in the F3 Tricolor series surged.
+Daniel Zampieri, debuting in F3 for the Ravenna team, won first place, with teammate Marco Zipoli coming in second.
+At the end of the season, Zampieri was chosen by Ferrari for the new driver program called Ferrari Driver Academy.
+In 2010, Brazilian driver César Ramos won the national championship.
+The Lugo team also won the Lamborghini Trophy in stock car racing, competing under the name of Black Bull.

-In 2011,a small big revolution.
-Target, still united with the BVM name, enters the World Series Renault 3.5 with drivers Daniel Zampieri and Sergio Canamasas.
-Roberto Venieri's team focuses on the preparation of the powerful cars made by Dallara, then leaving the management of the F.3 single-seater to the BVM headquarters, while continuing to deal with races with wheeled cars covered under the Black Bull signs.
+In 2011, Target, still competing as BVM-Target Racing, entered the World Series Formula V8 3.5 with drivers Daniel Zampieri and Sergio Canamasas.
+Roberto Venieri's team focused on the preparation of the cars made by Dallara, leaving the management of the F.3 single-seater to the BVM headquarters, while continuing to deal with races with wheeled cars covered under the Black Bull signs.
 No longer Lamborghini Trophy, but Endurance races, with a Ferrari 430 with which she competed in the Blancpain GT and in the races organized by Peroni Promotions.
-In the World Series Renault, there is no shortage of interesting results with the Spaniard Canamasas able to sign a pole position in Budapest and win places obtaining the eighth final place.
-Not bad for a team debuting in such a high-level international championship!
+In the World Series Renault, the team achieved results with the Spaniard Canamasas able to sign a pole position in Budapest and win places obtaining the eighth final place.

-In 2012 the double commitment World Series Renault 3.5 continues as BVM Target and Blancpain Endurance GT as Black Bull.
+In 2012, the double commitment World Series Renault 3.5 continues as BVM Target and Blancpain Endurance GT as Black Bull.
 Drivers for the 3.5 series Italian Giovanni Venturini and The Russian Nikolay Martsenko.
 Immediately the points arrive, but after four appointments Venturini decides to leave the team.
 Venieri then relied on other drivers such as Sergey Sirotkin, Tamas Pal Kiss, Daniel Zampieri, Davide Rigon, always maintaining Martsenko's presence.
 At the end of the season, the decision for 2013 to leave the World Series Renault 3.5 to devote himself full time to the Black Bull project with the accession to the Blancpain Endurance GT, the GT Italia championship and the Coppa Italia races of Peroni Promotion employing two Ferrari 458s.